globalrestorationproject/globalrestorationproject.github.io/publications.md

 **Although the Global Restoration Project does not itself publish books, we wish to highlight several books that have a close connection to the aims and operations of the Global Restoration Project.**
 ---

-#### Global Legal Regimes to Protect the World's Grasslands by John W. Head
+#### Global Legal Regimes to Protect the World's Grasslands, by John W. Head
 Available [here](https://cap-press.com/books/isbn/9781594609671/Global-Legal-Regimes-to-Protect-the-Worlds-Grasslands)

 Grasslands, prairies, and savannas once covered much of the Earth’s surface.
 Human action has visited great damage on those natural features, so that today